desheffer/nix-config/docs/nixos.md

 @install HOSTNAME
 ```

+You will be prompted for the root password.

 Reboot when the installation is finished:

 ```sh
 reboot
 ```

-Be sure to change all default user passwords.
+Reset all user passwords (the initial password is the username).

 Change ownership of the new configuration directory (as a non-root user):